Outreach - Missions of Welcome In Our Community

 Kids in the Kitchen

-Kids in the Kitchen was a series of free cooking classes aimed at kids and teens, to teach them nutritional basics, knife skills, meal planning and preparation, food tasting and how to have fun together in the kitchen.
+Kids in the Kitchen is a series of free cooking classes aimed at kids and teens, to teach them nutritional basics, knife skills, meal planning and preparation, food tasting and how to have fun together in the kitchen.

 Meals on Wheels